Killing of Daunte Wright: Protests and unrest

+Wright's death occurred during a period of national reckoning on racial injustice and police brutality sparked by the police murder of George Floyd, an unarmed black man, in Minneapolis on May 25, 2020.
+The criminal trial of Derek Chauvin, the police officer who murdered Floyd, was about to enter its third week when Wright was fatally shot on Sunday, April 11, 2021, in Brooklyn Center, a suburban city adjacent to Minneapolis.
+Like Floyd's murder, Wright's killing furthered public discussion about police training and accountability and renewed focus on the Black Lives Matter movement.

 Following the shooting, mourners and protesters gathered near the scene to demand justice for Wright.
 Several protesters came from another rally against police violence, organized by families of people who had been killed, earlier in the day in nearby Saint Paul, Minnesota.
-Officers with riot control equipment arrived, formed, a line, and moved in when demonstrators began climbing on police vehicles and throwing bricks.
+Officers with riot control equipment arrived, formed a line, and moved in when demonstrators began climbing on police vehicles and throwing bricks.
 Police fired tear gas into the crowd and used non-lethal ammunition.
 There were also reports of looting, damaged property, and vandalized police vehicles.
 After the crowd moved to outside a police precinct, the police announced that the gathering was an unlawful assembly, and threatened arrest for anyone who did not leave.
 When the people did not disperse, police fired tear gas, flashbangs, and rubber bullets.
 Mayor Mike Elliott imposed a curfew until 6 a.m. the next morning and closed schools for the following day.
 The next day, April 12, protests spread to nearby locations in the Minneapolis-Saint Paul metropolitan area and then to other cities in the United States.
-Governor Tim Walz implemented another curfew in several counties spanning the night of April 12 through the morning of April 13 and deployed the Minnesota National Guard while Minneapolis Mayor Jacob Frey declared a state of emergency and a citywide curfew.

-Protests, civil unrest, curfews, and clashes with police continued for the next several days in Brooklyn Center and around Minneapolis-Saint Paul.
-Law enforcement in Brooklyn Center established a heavily fortified barrier area and periodically clashed with demonstrators over several days.
+Governor Tim Walz implemented another curfew in several counties spanning the night of April 12 through the morning of April 13 and deployed the Minnesota National Guard while Minneapolis Mayor Jacob Frey declared a state of emergency and a citywide curfew.Protests, civil unrest, curfews, and clashes with police continued for the next several days in Brooklyn Center and around Minneapolis-Saint Paul.
+Law enforcement in Brooklyn Center established a heavily fortified barrier area and periodically clashed with demonstrators.
 Air fresheners became a symbol at protests and rallies over Wright's death, referring to one of the violations police alleged Wright committed the day of the shooting.
 Protesters demanded justice for Wright's death and made several demands of public officials, including a murder charge for Potter, an independent investigation of the shooting, and enactment of police reform measures.
 In media interviews, Wright's family thanked people for protesting and advocating for justice and encouraged people to protest peacefully.

-Protest demonstrations resumed during the trial of Kimberly Potter in late 2021.
+Demonstrations resumed during the trial of Kimberly Potter in late 2021.